ThinkerPal/CTF-Writeups/README.md

 ## CTFs I've participated in (not all have writeups):

 ### Past (pre 2021):
-- The One After NOI 2018 (I unfortunately cannot remember the name)
+- The One After NOI 2018
-- The One After NOI 2019 ()
+- The One After NOI 2019
 - Might have more but I forgot :(

 ### 2021: